getify/foi-lang/README.md

 | . person, prop |;             // "Simpson"
 ```

-To define Records/Tuples using arbitrary expressions for the values, use the evaluation-expression form:
+To define Records/Tuples using arbitrary expressions (other than simple identifiers) for the values, use the evaluation-expression form:

 ```java
 import uppercase from #Std.String;